sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Enabling P256 ECDSA signature is one factor to make it possible to sign transactions with Passkey.

 However, it is not the only factor.
-Rotating the linked passkey public key for the certain account is more convenient to manage the account.
+For example, rotating the linked passkey public key for the certain account is more convenient to manage the account.
 InterLiquid SDK allows developers to customize the tx authentication flow.

 ## Conclusion